St. Augustine: History and Health Food

 Just over the bridge from downtown is Buena Onda, a new comer sitting in the former Present Moment Cafe (raw vegan restaurant that was once there).
 Holy moly was it amazing!
 This vegetarian/vegan cafe is sure to please all palates!

 We had their Superfood Burger and Vegan Frittata.
 I’m already salivating just thinking about it and looking at these photos!
-They also serve scrumptious elixir lattes, filled with the most healthy herbs on the planet like reishi,
+They also serve scrumptious elixir lattes, filled with the most healthy herbs on the planet like reishi, lions mane, and turmeric.

 Below are a few of my must see stops.